brunojppb/brunojppb.github.io/_posts/2019-04-23-takeaways-on-the-mythical-man-month.md

 meta_description: Important points I would like to point out from Brooks' still up2date famous book.
 ---

-After finishing up reading the classic book **[The Mythical Man-Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month)** from Frederick Brooks, it was astonishing to realise that most of his ideas are still sharp and relevant today in the field of software engineering.
-Apart from very few topics that are somehow changed nowadays, I would like to point out my three favorites topics from his essays that are still relevant today and I personally have experienced in my career.
+After finishing up reading the classic book **[The Mythical Man-Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month)** from Frederick Brooks, it was astonishing to realise that most of his ideas are still sharp today in the field of software engineering.
+Apart from very few topics that somehow changed nowadays, I would like to point out my three favorites topics from his essays that are still relevant today and I personally have experienced in my career.

 ## Adding manpower to a late project makes it later